 There are many reasons to visit Greenwich – the Cutty Sark, the world’s meridian, the painted hall, the Queen’s House and the permanent collections at the National Maritime Museum are a few of them.
 Now there are 2 more great reasons as the National Maritime Museum has opened its Nelson Galleries as well as a wonderful exhibition about Turner, one of my favourite painters.
 I was luckily enough to be shown around by the Curators for both exhibitions which is a privilege so if you ever see one advertised, do book yourself onto it for the inside track you get, bringing the exhibition to life.
 Continue reading

-Enjoying autumn in London is not just about the beautiful colours in the parks and views along the river Thames but also about the blockbuster exhibitions.
+Enjoying autumn in London is not just about the beautiful colours in the parks and views along the River Thames but also about the blockbuster exhibitions.
 London is famous the world over for its museums and galleries and they host some amazing exhibitions, particularly in autumn.
 I’ve been to a few good ones recently so here they are!
+Continue reading

 Greenwich is a great place to visit and it has just got a whole lot better!
 The beautiful Cutty Sark sailing ship has been reopened and is a new landmark for the area.
 To offer even more, The National Maritime Museum has added to their already amazing collections with a fascinating new exhibition called Royal River: Power, Pageantry and the Thames.